Skip to main content

 Do medical records alone prove daily impact in an Oregon injury claim?

 Not always.
-Medical records are critical, but they may only capture snapshots of symptoms and treatment rather than the full day-to-day effect.
+Medical records are critical, but they often capture snapshots of symptoms, diagnosis, and treatment rather than the full day-to-day effect on sleep, work, chores, driving, childcare, and ordinary activities.

 Can a pain journal help support an Oregon injury claim?

-It may help as supporting documentation if it is honest, specific, and kept consistently.
+Yes, a pain journal may help as supporting documentation if it is honest, specific, dated, and kept consistently.
 It does not replace medical records or guarantee that a claim will be proven.

 What daily impacts are worth tracking?